Have there been recent storms in your area?

 Do you have cracked or missing shingles?

 If you have shingle granules in your gutters this could be a sign of cracked shingles.
 This also could be a sign of hail or wind damage as well.
-Have your insurance company come out and take a look at your roof as soon as possible.
+Have your insurance company come out and take a look at your home as soon as possible.

 Do you have dark streaks or moss on your roof?

 The dark streaks or black-ish stains on your roof is actually an algae technically known as Gloeocaspa Magma.
-This is an airborne algae and can travel from roof to roof.
+This is an airborne algae and can travel from home to home.
 This can just be a sign of an older roof.
 You can clean this off your roof with a 50-50 Bleach to water solution.
 DO NOT use a power washer on your roof.
 This will damage the shingles and void any warranty that you might have.